dotnet/dotnet-docker/samples/dotnetapp/README.md

 dotnetapp           latest              303eabf97376        56 seconds ago      190MB
 ```

-You can run these images:
+You can run any of the images you've just built with the following commands:

 ```console
 docker run dotnetapp